 |Sl.
 No. ||Name of the KMP ||Designation |

-|1. ||Mr. Ashok Kumar Todi ||Whole-time Director |
+|1. ||Shri Ashok Kumar Todi ||Whole-time Director |

-|2. ||Mr. Pradip Kumar Todi ||Managing Director |
+|2. ||Shri Pradip Kumar Todi ||Managing Director |

 |3. ||Mr. Ajay Kumar Patodia ||Chief Financial Officer |

-|4. ||Mrs. Smita Mishra ||Company Secretary & |
+|4. ||Mrs. Smita Mishra ||Company Secretary and Compliance Officer |

 Declarations from Independent Directors